fredgrott/readme_template/README.md

 ## Framework Prerequisites

-These prerequisites need to should be installed before the Flutter SDK:
+Install these prerequisites before using the Flutter SDK:

 -[Git](https://git-scm.com/)

 At least one SDK target.
-In March 2021 the Flutter SDK requires at least one mobile SDK installed:
+In March 2021, the Flutter SDK requires at least one mobile SDK installed:

 -[Android SDK, can be auto-installed via the Android Studio Install](https://developer.android.com/studio)